imranomar/saloodo/readme.md

 .model can be be found in /app

-.contollers can be found in /app/http/controllers
+.controllers can be found in /app/http/controllers

 FILE PERMISSIONS
 ----------------